dawn-infra-labs/dawn-secure-transport/architecture/ai-routing-architecture.md

 # AI Routing Architecture

-The AI Routing Engine is responsible for intelligent, adaptive, and censorship‑resistant path selection within Dawn Bridge Core.
+The AI Routing Engine leverages multi-factor heuristic weighting and lightweight reinforcement learning to provide adaptive, and privacy‑preserving path selection within **dawnset**.
-It evaluates network conditions, censorship risk, application behavior, and transport performance to determine the optimal routing strategy for each connection.
+It evaluates network conditions, application behavior, and transport performance to determine the optimal routing strategy for each connection in **challenging connectivity environments (restricted, unstable, filtered, or unreliable networks)**.

 This module integrates tightly with the transport framework and node discovery system, forming the decision‑making layer of the entire architecture.